 Scrabble purists will tell you that you should only play with 2 players and a Chess clock, but for casual purposes it can be played with up to four.
 It is The word game, and for a good reason.

 My favorite way to play is to ditch the board and just play Anagrams: turn over tiles, and first to call a word gets it.
+A similar, recommended game is Bananagrams, where players race to create their own crossword boards.

 The link is to a beautiful deluxe version of the game, but you can also find less expensive versions on Amazon.